jdavis/nebulous-adventure/docs/iteration1/interfaces/README.md

 Java Interfaces
 ===============

-The professor has a heartthrob with Java and wanted everyone to write Java interfaces for the project... even though we are programming in Python.
+The professor's heartthrob is Java he and wanted every team to write Java interfaces for the project... even though we are programming in Python.

 Oh well.